NS2CDT/NS2Plus/README.md

     - Fixed that not all player team changes were tracked
     - Added a ns2plus dev mode.
 You can enable it via the plus_dev console command
     - Only show the average hive skill graph with ns2plus dev mode enabled.
 Need to confirm it's accurate before displaying it to everybody again.

-- 12/07/2019
-   - Fixed incorrect calculation of average team skill for the end game hive skill graph (Thanks to Glitch)
-   - Removed link to player's observatory profile at scoreboard

 Server settings
 ===============